Off-Road Enforcement Team

 Knoxville contains more than sixty miles of roads and trails, many of which are suited for ATV and motorcycle use.
 Developed and dispersed camping is permitted on the public lands of Knoxville.
 These public lands are used by recreation enthusiast for hunting, off-road recreation, camping, hiking, mountain biking and horseback riding.
 Conflicts sometimes arise between the different recreational groups.

 The goal of the Napa County Sheriff's Office Off-Road Enforcement Team is to ensure public safety and environmental preservation of these lands.
-The Off-Road Enforcement Team accomplishes this by working closely with the Bureau Land Management and the community.
+The Off-Road Enforcement Team accomplishes this by working closely with the Bureau of Land Management and the community.